Writedown fears wipe $5 billion off Toshiba's value as it weighs options

 Investors fretted that a blow to the group's finances could even weaken its competitiveness in its core semiconductor business - specifically investment in 3D NAND, a new advanced type of flash memory - or result in firesales and dilutive share issues.

-For the first time in seven years, the value of the group fell below that of tech rival Sharp (6753.T).
+For the first time in seven years, the value of the group fell below that of tech rival Sharp.

 Rating agency Standard & Poor's downgraded Toshiba, already in junk territory, to B- from B, with a "negative" outlook.
 S&P said it expected shareholder equity to "drastically shrink" as a result of the writedown, eroding the group's resilience, while expected higher working capital would burn more cash.